 Ask questions and ask for a manager, especially if you have not already cleared the cross-contamination protocols and awareness at a particular In-N-Out location.
-All In-N-Out restaurants are owned by the same privately-owned company, but anecdotally, allergy education and follow-through can vary by restaurant location.
+All In-N-Out restaurants are owned and run by the same privately-owned company, but anecdotally, allergy education and follow-through can vary by restaurant location.
 Specifically, ask about:

 - Glove changes.

 - Grills and spatulas.
 Ask for your burger and onions to be grilled away from the buns and with a clean spatula.